 Estate planning can help make your passing easier for your loved ones.
-And it can also be easier for the planet you leave behind, according to estate attorneys at Koza Law Group.
+And it can also be easier for the planet you leave behind.

 “One of the most effective ways to reduce the environmental impact of your estate is to donate a portion of your assets to environmental causes,” says Kouretchian.
 “This can include organizations that work to protect natural habitats, promote renewable energy, or support sustainable agriculture.”

-Traditional burial practices are harmful to the environment due to the use of embalming fluids and non-biodegradable caskets.
+Traditional burial practices can be harmful to the environment due to the use of embalming fluids and non-biodegradable caskets.
 “Consider a natural burial, which involves using a biodegradable casket or shroud, and burying the body in a natural setting without embalming,” Kouretchian says.
+The eco burial options are ever-increasing, with options ranging from mushroom suits to human composting.

 Similar to a natural burial, a green funeral may also include other eco-friendly elements, “such as using recycled paper products for the funeral program, using locally sourced flowers, and encouraging guests to carpool or use public transportation to reduce carbon emissions.”